 Copies were distributed at local grocery stores and also available to read online.

 Cover Image & Featured Story in the Sierra Club Focal Points November 2015 newsletter.

 "Hidden Gems of the Western United States" authored by Daniel Gillaspia, is an ebook filled with great information about many less known scenic parts of the Western United States.

 My photograph of The Devil's Postpile is in the book.

 This book raises money for the National Park Foundation.

 Here is a LINK to find out more information and to purchase this ebook.

 My "Meerkat Hug" photo, won an

-Honorable Mention and is also a finalist
+Honorable Mention and was also a finalist

 in the competition.